 Supporting Development & Success

 In accordance with the terms of the Americans with Disabilities, Texas Lutheran University provides reasonable and appropriate accommodations for students with physical/medical, learning disabilities and/or mental health diagnoses.
-A request for reasonable academic and housing should be made by contacting the Office of Disability Services in Meadows Center Suite at the Alumni Student Center.
-It is the right and responsibility of the student to request accommodations with the ADA Coordinator and to provide professional documentation of the disability.
+A request for reasonable academic and housing should be made by contacting the Office of Accessibility Services.
+It is the right and responsibility of the student to request accommodations and to provide professional documentation of the disability.
+This is a separate application process and usually begins after your student has been enrolled.
 Documentation requirements vary by disability and verification of disability forms are available online via the student portal under the Student Life tab.
 A student who requests disability accommodations will be scheduled for a meeting with the ADA Coordinator to discuss disability documentation and eligibility for accommodations.

-Faculty, staff, or student questions or concerns regarding accommodations should be directed to the Office of Disability Services.
+Faculty, staff, or student questions or concerns regarding accommodations should be directed to the Office of Accessibility Services.

 Additional assistance may be available from the Texas Department of Assistive and Rehabilitative Services (DARS), 312 S. Saunders Street, Seguin, Texas 78155.